relaymesh/githook/README.md

     dsn: postgres://user:pass@localhost:5432/dbname?sslmode=disable
     table: river_job # Optional, default is river_job
     queue: default   # Optional, default is default
-    kind: githooks.event # The job type to insert
+    kind: githook.event # The job type to insert
 ```

 See the [Watermill documentation](https://watermill.io/docs/pub-subs/) for details on each driver's configuration.